What NOT to Plant Near Your Home: Fire-Hazard Plants to Avoid

 Juniper (Juniperus species)

 Junipers are everywhere in California landscaping, and they're one of the most dangerous fire-hazard plants you can have near your home.
 Their dense, oily foliage burns fast and hot.
-Junipers have been directly linked to home ignitions in wildfire after wildfire.
+CAL FIRE research has directly linked junipers to home ignitions in wildfire after wildfire, including fires in Santa Cruz County.

 Why it's dangerous: Extremely high oil content, accumulates dead material inside the plant, dense structure traps embers

-What to plant instead: Coyote brush, rockrose, or manzanita (with proper spacing)
+What to plant instead: Coyote brush (well-maintained), rockrose, or manzanita (with proper spacing).
+See our Fire-Resistant Plants Guide for more alternatives.

 Cypress and Arborvitae (Cupressus, Thuja)